Foyez-Ahamed/todo-list-app/README.md

 - Implemented filtering system based on Priority where user can fiter and find out priority based tasks.
 - After added task by default it mark on incomplete tasks but when user edited and change status completed then it mark as completed tasks.

 [Note]: If unfortunately does not work any functionality please refresh the browser.
+Show some already added task for increase UI beauty otherwise UI look empty.

 ## Usage